PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/ros_package/readme.md

     - for example ``ln -s ~/ITP_project/ros_package/rosbot_description ~/catkin_ws/src/``
 Now you should have a catkin workspace with a link to the rosbot_description folder.
 You can now build the workspace with ``catkin_make``.

-## running the simulation
+## Running the simulation
 Because of the way the files are structured you need to change the .world file that refers to the 3D model of your world.
 In our example this is atlas.world.
-To do this go to: ``/home/pim/ITP_project/ros_package/rosbot_description/src/rosbot_gazebo/worlds/atlas.world`` and change the lines
+To do this go to: ``<ITPrepo path>/ros_package/rosbot_description/src/rosbot_gazebo/worlds/atlas.world`` and change the lines
 ``<uri>/home/pim/ros_workspace/src/rosbot_description/src/rosbot_navigation/maps/atlas_reframed.stl</uri>`` to your own path.
 - Open a new terminal
 - source the terminal as ``source ~/<ros_workspace_name>/devel/setup.sh